platformsh/platformsh-docs/src/languages/go.md

 * 1.9
 * 1.10

+{{< image-versions image="golang" status="deprecated" >}}

 ## Go modules

 The recommended way to handle Go dependencies on Platform.sh is using Go module support in Go 1.11 and later.
 That allows the build process to use `go build` directly without any extra steps, and you can specify an output executable file of your choice.
 (See the examples below.)

 ## Platform.sh variables

-Platform.sh exposes relationships and other configuration as [environment variables](/development/variables.md).
-To make them easier to access you should use the provided [GoHelper library](https://github.com/platformsh/gohelper).
-Most notably, it allows a program to determine at runtime what HTTP port it should listen on and what the credentials are to access [other services](/configuration/services.md).
+Platform.sh exposes relationships and other configuration as [environment variables](/development/variables.html).
+To make them easier to access you should use the provided [Config Reader library](https://github.com/platformsh/config-reader-go).
+Most notably, it allows a program to determine at runtime what HTTP port it should listen on and what the credentials are to access [other services](/configuration/services.html).

 ```go
 package main